JetBrains/kotlin-multiplatform-dev-docs/topics/tools/configure-teamcity-for-kmp.md

 ### Common pipeline settings

-Pipeline settings affect all jobs it owns.
+This tutorial does not require setting up any global pipeline options.
+Refer to [this article](https://www.jetbrains.com/help/teamcity/pipeline-settings.html) for more information on settings that affect all jobs owned by a pipeline, such as:

-* The **Auto-run pipelines** section allows you to set up your pipeline to run automatically whenever a new change is committed to a remote repository (enabled by default), when a new pull request is sent to this repo, or on a given schedule.
+* **Auto-run pipelines** — allows you to set up your pipeline to run automatically whenever a new change is committed to a remote repository (enabled by default), when a new pull request is sent to this repo, or on a given schedule.
-* The **Repository** section allows you to check out and process multiple different repositories from multiple VCS hosting providers.
+* **Repository** — allows you to check out and process multiple different repositories from multiple VCS hosting providers.
-* The **Integrations** section lets you connect external NPM and Docker registries.
+**Integrations** — lets you connect external NPM and Docker registries.
 Note that if you plan to run certain build steps inside public Dockerhub images, you do not need to set up a corresponding integration (unless your pipeline will run frequently enough to violate Dockerhub rate limits for anonymous pulls).

-This tutorial does not require setting any additional pipeline settings.
-For more information, refer to this article: [Pipeline settings](https://www.jetbrains.com/help/teamcity/pipeline-settings.html).

 ### Agent settings